What does diversity in office mean?

 This not promoting unethical vernacular speaking in a corporate environment, it is speaking to customers in the language, accent, and tone they best understand.

 Variety of Points of View

-Your business aims at helping target audience and get money in return.
+Your business aims at helping the target audience and gets money in return.
 When brainstorming, no matter how experienced or professional you are, ideas on how to reach some prospects might just beat you.

 But people of different origin or upbringing may have some help for you because of what and where they have been through.

-A diverse team thinks wide and is able to cover a very wide spectrum of audience more than a team of same people who see everything the same way.
+A diverse team thinks wide and is able to cover a very wide spectrum of the audience more than a team of the same people who see everything the same way.

 Sometimes, as a leader, the best of ideas don’t emanate from your head.
 Your team members provide them.
 How then is your team supposed to consistently churn out different but effective approaches to business if you are all the same?

 It may seem trivial to others, but accepting some people for whom they are and treating them the way they like despite they are different is quite inspirational.
 They feel motivated to cash in on what is peculiar to them to make the team deliver better.

 If an organization wants to organize HIV/AIDS awareness program as part of their Corporate Social Responsibility, for instance.
 Passing their message through an HIV positive person who lives healthy will have more impact on the audience than a regular person.